How the EU is making rules simpler for business

 Boosting investments

-Parliament is working on simplifying the Invest EU programme, the EU’s main instrument for channelling public and private investment.
-This would bring an additional €50 billion in investments in key areas such as clean tech, digitalisation and sustainable infrastructure.
+The Invest EU programme is the EU’s main instrument for channelling public and private investment.
+Simplifying it aims to bring an additional €50 billion in investments in key areas such as clean tech, digitalisation and sustainable infrastructure.

-Once adopted, the simplified rules will inject fresh momentum into Europe’s economy and support small businesses and innovators across the EU.
-MEPs reached an agreement with EU governments on 23 September 2025.
-They are expected to confirm the agreement in November.
+The amended rules will inject fresh momentum into Europe’s economy and support small businesses and innovators across the EU.
+MEPs adopted the changes on 26 November 2025.

 Less paperwork for farmers